vibbits/training-material/topics/python-programming/tutorials/10_functions/tutorial.md

 ## 10.2 Functions

 We've already been using built-in Python functions, for example **abs()** or **len()**.
-In this section we will build our own functions however.
+However, in this section we will build our own functions.
 Generally, the syntax when calling a function is the name of the function followed by round brackets **( )**.
 When you're writing your own function, in essence it would look like this:

 ```python
 def name_function():